-Controlled Burn Planned Friday at Nehantic State Forest in Lyme
+UPDATED: Controlled Burn Planned Friday at Nehantic State Forest in Lyme Postponed

-LYME, CT – Lyme Fire Company has advised residents of a controlled burn planned for Friday at Nehantic State Forest, depending on weather and conditions.
+LYME, CT (Updated 9:50 a.m., April 17) – Lyme Fire Company has advised residents the controlled burn planned for Friday at Nehantic State Forest has been postponed.

-The fire company said the burn will be conducted by the Connecticut Department of Energy and Environmental Protection (DEEP) from 8 a.m. to 12 p.m. if the weather cooperates.
+The fire company said the burn, originally scheduled to be conducted by the Connecticut Department of Energy and Environmental Protection (DEEP) from 8 a.m. to noon, was postponed by the state agency due to conditions.
+The next opportunity could be next week, according to the fire company.

 Nehantic State Forest is included in DEEP’s annual program of controlled burns, which this season will take place in Stonington, Hampton, Mansfield, Windsor, Voluntown, Plainfield and Hartland.